 2. Bring your BMI to the level recommended for your age.
 Being overweight reduces fertility and egg health.

 4. Take a prenatal vitamin.
 You can choose any of the major supplement brands, only make sure it contains 800µg folate.
-In theory, you could just take folate alone (LINK) but the fact is, most young women have low iron levels and are often vitamin D deficient, so a prenatal vitamin will work against slipping into a deficiency range which could seriously interfere with conception and implantation.
+In theory, you could just take folate alone but the fact is, most young women have low iron levels and are often vitamin D deficient, so a prenatal vitamin will work against slipping into a deficiency range which could seriously interfere with conception and implantation.
+(In this post I’ve summarized the differences between folic acid and folate).

 5. At your next annual checkup ask your gynecologist and ask him to check your FSH and AMH.